thurstonemerson/memory-game/README.md

     For a users first guess, the card is flipped and a message is returned informing the user they have one more guess to make.
 For a users second guess, if a match is made the user is informed and the user's game score is incremented by one.
-If a match is not made, the user is informed and the next turn will be the other user.
+If a match is not made, the user is informed and the next turn will be the other user - an email is sent to notify the other user it is their turn.
 If a match is made and this causes a game to end, a corresponding Score entity will be created, unless the game is tied, in which case the game will be deleted.

  - **get_user_scores**
     - Path: 'scores/user/{name}'